tsgates/arch-wiki-markdown/wiki/Flumotion.md

     flumotion-manager -d 3 /etc/flumotion/managers/default/planet.xml

-Note: You can specify a different PEM certificate file by passing the --certificate parameter to the manager.
+Note:You can specify a different PEM certificate file by passing the --certificate parameter to the manager.

 Starting the worker